insaiyancvk/Dere-Net/README.md

 [![](https://img.shields.io/badge/heroku-deployed-green)](https://derenet.herokuapp.com/)

-A classifier that classifies persona (dere) of waifus using deep neural netowrks.
+A classifier that classifies persona (dere) of waifus using deep neural networks.

 Here are some classifications on my waifus from the [app](https://derenet.herokuapp.com)